 San Francisco

 I have seen you many times on YouTube.
 So, just for fun, I took your Enneagram Tritype Test.
 I learned the Enneagram in 2008 but I wasn’t sure about my Tritypes.
 12 years later, I finally found my Tritype with your test.
 I am having a wonderful time learning about my 4 in my Tritype.
 You have spoken about the hidden sadness in the 478 tritype.
 Well, I am here to tell you it is true.
-I am the sad sexual 748 and my sadness doesn’t have to be a secret anymore.
+I am the sad sexual 748 you have mentioned in videos, My sadness doesn’t have to be a secret anymore.
 As you often say, we are just wired that way.
 I am so grateful for your inspired and caring work.

 -